Back in Samoa - Surprisingly

 We even attempt some snorkelling, off a back volcanic beach, figuring we are wet anyway.
 However, the waves are too large, the current too strong and the coral not really worth risking one’s life for.
 Rory Junior shows me how to use his fishing spear to haul myself back into the beach.
 The beaches are pretty from a distance, if covered in detritus.

 We tour the mountain roads, but everything is very quiet, other than a couple of young coconut pickers.
 There are several remote villages on the other side of the mountain only accessible by trails and definitely not in this weather.
 The flatter pockets of land that form the habitable areas are crowded with houses, rondavel style meeting places and churches.
 Unsurprisingly, much of the island reached by tarmac is very Americanised, with chain stores and advertisements..
 There are some colourful gardens, but nothing as immaculate as those in Samoa.

 Pago Pago - The Deepest Natural Harbour in the World

-Mr C.P’s. judgement is harsh, as applied to the whole island, though only marginally so in relation to Pago Pago itself.
-The capital spread along a potentially attractive natural harbour, the deepest in the world.
+Mr C.P’s. judgement is harsh, as applied to the whole island, though only marginally so, in relation to Pago Pago itself.
+The capital is spread along a potentially attractive natural harbour, the deepest in the world.
 It's framed by volcanic peaks including 1,716 feet high Rainmaker Mountain.
-But it's lined by container docks and some ugly buildings and huge tuna canneries, which smell truly disgusting.
+But it's lined by container docks and other ugly buildings and huge tuna canneries, which smell truly disgusting.
 American Samoa exports a lot of tuna.
 The workers are outside on benches taking their break, all wearing plastic hair coverings.

 Rory Junior tells me about the tsunami in 2009, when he and his family drove up to the high marshalling point and watched the waves roll in.
 He said there was no official warning - they just saw it coming and ran; he still has nightmares about it.